edmundhung/conform/packages/conform-react/README.md

 But, setting `initialReport` to `onSubmit` still works different from the native browser behaviour, which basically calls `reportValidity()` only at the time a submit event is received.
 The `useForm` hook introduces a **touched** state to each fields.
 It will eagerly report the validity of the field once it is touched.
 Any errors reported later will be updated as soon as new errors are found.

-Feel free to **SKIP** setting up this hook if the native browser behaviour fullfills your need.
+Feel free to **SKIP** this if the native browser behaviour fullfills your need.

 ```tsx
 import { useForm } from '@conform-to/react';